How to Move Forward When the Unexpected Occurs

 Work hard at seeing change as an opportunity.
 While new and uncomfortable, changing your way of seeing your circumstances is essential.
 If you view the change from a new perspective, you may see the need to learn new skills or change the direction of your life.
 You may even discover more positive ways of being.
 Just because you were comfortable with how things were doesn’t mean it was the best way to be.

 Take time to be self-reflective.
 Sometimes, it takes time to know how this change impacts us.
 Don’t get caught in fear.
 It is essential to keep moving forward regardless of scary feelings.
 Be careful not to catastrophize.
-The worst-case scenario rarely happens, and having a positive outlook will help you move through this.
+The worst-case scenario rarely happens, and having a positive outlook will help you navigate it.
 Self-reflection allows you to identify your strengths, values, and personal goals, which can guide you toward positive change.

 Daily Structure

-In times of change, developing and sticking with a daily structure is helpful.
+In times of change, establishing and adhering to a daily routine can be beneficial.
 This can provide a sense of stability in an unstable time.
 As simple as it sounds, find activities that distract you or bring you joy and relaxation.
 A routine helps stabilize your emotional health and allows you to see the change as it is, not as you fear it is.
-Also, establish good self-care, including what you eat, EXERCISE, and meditating.
-Make sure you pay attention to your sleep habits and make sure you are getting the rest you need.
+Also, establish good self-care, including what you eat, exercise, and meditating.
+Pay attention to your sleep habits and ensure you are getting the rest you need.
 Good self-care strengthens you and lets you focus clearly on the issues.

 Reflecting on and having gratitude for what you do have in your life has a healing and calming effect.
 I recommend making a gratitude list where you write down things you are grateful for in your life.
 To promote a positive attitude, listening to motivational or inspirational podcasts can also help keep you moving positively.